jonbhanson/flutter_native_splash/README.md

   # png file.
   #image: assets/splash.png

-  # The color_dark and image_dark are parameters that set the color and image when the device is
+  # The color_dark, background_image_dark, and image_dark are parameters that set the background
-  # in dark mode.
-If they are not specified, the app will use the color and image above.
+  # and image when the device is in dark mode.
+If they are not specified, the app will use the
-  # If the image_dark parameter is specified, color_dark must be specified.
+  # parameters from above.
+If the image_dark parameter is specified, color_dark or
+  # background_image_dark must be specified.  color_dark and background_image_dark cannot both be
+  # set.
   #color_dark: "#042a49"
+  #background_image_dark: "assets/dark-background.png"
   #image_dark: assets/splash-invert.png

   # The android and ios parameters can be used to disable generating a splash screen on a given